muxy/overlay-app-rig/docs/AppConfiguration.md

 An app is identified by its `id` field.
 This is a string which you provide and can be any combination of lowercase letters, numbers and underscores.
 We use the convention of `<company_name>_<app_name>` to avoid collision.

+Once you have decided on an id for your app, you must send it to Muxy to have it "blessed."
+Until we get an automated system in place, send an email to support@muxy.io and include the app id you would like to use.

 ```json
 {